This pandemic bed-couch-desk-massager should be top of your winter wishlists

 — Kristen Meinzer (@kristenmeinzer) November 24, 2020

 Available in a variety of colors and fabrics, the Hariana makes the bed its true centerpiece, but it’s flanked by a recliner that offers no fewer than nine massage modes.
 Two plush seats in the front, with a popcorn-ready table in the middle, spell movie night, and a chance to sit up, so as not to lose back posture come spring.
-On the left of the bed is a moveable desk platform, with enough space for a laptop; behind the desk are Bluetooth-enabled speakers.
+On the left of the bed is a movable desk platform, with enough space for a laptop; behind the desk are Bluetooth-enabled speakers.
 On the other side, there’s a shelf for books, and perhaps plants to spruce up the new living quarter.
 Not to mention: ample storage space, a reading lamp, a charging station, and an unexplained “air cleaning system.”

 If used to its full capacity, the Hariana ensures occupiers won’t have to leave home, let alone get up—except to make food, or to use the facilities.
 It’s truly an ideal feature for residents of tight studio apartments, or anyone frustrated by spending too much time with family or roommates, and who need a little alone time (24 hours a day).

-Or, maybe, we’ve just given up.
+Or, maybe we’ve just given up.